 To become a nursing associate, you will undertake academic learning one day a week and work-based learning the rest of the week.

 You will need to demonstrate your ability to study to level 5 foundation degree level, and commit to completing the Nursing Associate Apprenticeship programme.
-The Government announced in 2017 that 5,000 people would begin on programmes in 2018.
-Half of the group is expected to begin by April 2018 and the remaining 2,500 by September 2018.

-It will be very important to plan and manage the competing demands of your job role, study and placement activities.
+It is very important to plan and manage the competing demands of your job role, study and placement activities.
 You will need to develop an understanding of all elements of the nursing process and of caring for individuals with particular conditions such as dementia, mental ill health and learning disabilities/difficulties.

 Qualified nursing associates will be required to work to a nationally recognised code of conduct.